 He is the author of numerous articles on public management innovation, public ethics, sustainability management, politics, and environmental management and also writes a blog for The Huffington Post.

 Dr. Cohen has taught courses in public management, policy analysis, environmental policy, management innovation, and sustainability management.
 In 1982 Cohen developed, and until 2001, directed Columbia’s Workshops in Applied Public Management and Applied Policy Analysis; bringing practical professional education into the center of Columbia’s Public Administration curriculum.
 He has conducted professional training seminars in total quality management, strategic planning, project management, and management innovation.

 Dr. Cohen was born in Orange, New Jersey, raised in Brooklyn, New York and now resides in New York City.
-He and his wife, Donna Fishman, have two wonderful daughters, Gabriella and Ariel and a granddaughter Lily.
+He and his wife, Donna Fishman, have two wonderful daughters, Gabriella and Ariel, and three granddaughters, Lily, Noa, and Adi.